 Department of Psychology, Goldsmiths, University of London

 Seminars are held on Tuesdays at 6.10pm in Room LG01, Professor Stuart Hall Building (formerly the New Academic Building; so no change in venue), Goldsmiths, University of London, New Cross, London SE14 6NW.
 This building can be found at the back of the field.
-Room LG01 is on on the Lower Ground floor immediately underneath the entrance to the building, accessible by stairs in the centre of the building and by lifts at the far end of the building
+Room LG01 is on the Lower Ground floor immediately underneath the entrance to the building, accessible by stairs in the centre of the building and by lifts at the far end of the building.

 All talks are open to staff, students and members of the public.
 Attendance is free and there is no need to book in advance.
 For further information, contact Duncan Colvin.